perlmonger42/tdop/README.md

 From there I hope to grow it into a real Go program that can be used as a base for further research.

+Note (added 2021-04-16): There's a branch named `simple-ast` that probably ought to be merged into `master`.
+I think it was driven by a desire for a better separation between tokens and AST nodes.
+But that work was done in December 2020, and I'm not wanting to spend the time now to reconstruct my thoughts at that time.
+Especially on a project I'm abandoning.
+But I did want to get the work committed, so I did push `simple-ast` to github.
+Bottom line: if ever I revisit this repo, consider merging `simple-ast` into `master`.

+Note (added 2021-04-16): This project was superceded by `tdop-simple`, which was later renamed `go-tdop`.

 Go Version
 ========================================================================